Aliases for FZD1 Gene

 GeneCards Summary for FZD1 Gene

 FZD1 (Frizzled Class Receptor 1) is a Protein Coding gene.
-Diseases associated with FZD1 include exudative vitreoretinopathy and adenosquamous carcinoma.
-Among its related pathways are Basal cell carcinoma and Hippo signaling pathway.
-GO annotations related to this gene include G-protein coupled receptor activity and transmembrane signaling receptor activity.
-An important paralog of this gene is FZD10.
+Diseases associated with FZD1 include Exudative Vitreoretinopathy and Fallopian Tube Serous Adenocarcinoma.
+Among its related pathways are Presenilin-Mediated Signaling and Presynaptic function of Kainate receptors.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and transmembrane signaling receptor activity.
+An important paralog of this gene is FZD7.

 UniProtKB/Swiss-Prot Summary for FZD1 Gene